Raspberry Pi Pi-Hole: A Network Wide Ad-blocker

 Raspberry Pi Pi-hole

-These DNS requests will then be filtered by the Raspberry Pi.
+Your computers and routers can connect to this DNS server for their requests.
+These DNS requests will then be filtered by the Pi-hole installation running on your Raspberry Pi.

-It also has the added side effect of potentially improving the security and the privacy of your network, as some sites use relatively dodgy ad providers.
+Running Pi-hole on your Pi also has the added side effect of potentially improving the security and the privacy of your network, as some sites use relatively dodgy ad providers.

 If you decide to use the network-wide ad blocker, please consider subscribing to our ad-free service to help support the site and allow us to continually grow.